Remote Image Interpretations For Teleradiology Clients

 NDI’s U.S. based and fellowship trained, Board-Certified subspecialty radiologists have expertise in musculoskeletal (MSK), body, and neuroradiology imaging.

-NDI provides daytime, night time, vacation, overflow and Locum Tenens teleradiology coverage on a national basis and delivers preliminary reads if needed and a final radiology report.
+NDI provides teleradiology services and Locum Tenens teleradiology coverage on a national basis and delivers preliminary reads if needed and a final radiology report.

 Subspecialty Radiology Reporting Services From NDI